orcastor/cad2x-converter/README.md

             libpcre.so.3 => /lib/aarch64-linux-gnu/libpcre.so.3 (0x0000005502918000)
     ```
     - only `libmuparser.so.2` is 3rd party library

-## TODO

 - [ ] finish the README
 - [ ] merge: cad2pdf + cad2pic = cad2x

 ## Referrence

-You can refer to original [LibreCAD Wiki - BUILD FROM SOURCE](https://github.com/LibreCAD/LibreCAD/wiki/Build-from-source#generic-unix) page first.
+You can refer to original [LibreCAD Wiki - BUILD FROM SOURCE](https://github.com/LibreCAD/LibreCAD/wiki/Build-from-source) page first.

 #### How to prepare toolchain